arrjun77/audio_emotion_recognition/README.md

 - Combine audio + video for multi-modal analysis

 ---
+## Note

+- **Please use your input and output folder path instead of all paths specified in the code

+---

 ## Credits

-- Dataset: RAVDESS - Ryerson Audio-Visual Database of Emotional Speech and Song
+- Dataset: RAVDESS - Ryerson Audio-Visual Database of Emotional Speech and Song (Audio only)
 - Built using Python, PyTorch, Librosa, and SoundDevice

 ---